Atomwaffenverbotsvertrag UNO 2017

 controls nuclear weapons or other nuclear explosive devices shall immediately

-remove them from operational status, and destroy them as soon as possible but not
+remove them from operational status, and destroy them as soon as possible but

-later than a deadline to be determined by the first meeting of States Parties, in
+later than a deadline to be determined by the first meeting of States Parties,

-accordance with a legally binding, time-bound plan for the verified and irreversible
+accordance with a legally binding, time-bound plan for the verified and

 elimination of that State Party’s nuclear-weapon programme, including the

-elimination or irreversible conversion of all nuclear-weapons-related facilities.
-The
+elimination or irreversible conversion of all nuclear-weapons-related

-State Party, no later than 60 days after the entry into force of this Treaty for that
+State Party, no later than 60 days after the entry into force of this Treaty for

 State Party, shall submit this plan to the States Parties or to a competent